-And although the typical American dieter eats plenty of meat, gelatin contains a specific amino acid profile that meat does not offer.
+Although the typical American diet includes plenty of meat, gelatin contains a specific amino acid profile that meat does not offer.

 It’s because of its high amount of the amino acids such as glycine, glutamic acid, proline and hydroxyproline, that gelatin and collagen are considered nutritional powerhouses.

 One serving of gelatin contains about 20 grams of collagen (and nearly that much in protein).

 Can you freeze egg-free brownies?

 Aside from their nutritional value, one of the best features of the egg-free brownies is that they freeze beautifully!